MAIF/otoroshi/manual/src/main/paradox/how-to-s/setup-otoroshi-cluster.md

 EOF
 ```

 Once created, call two times the service.
-If all is working, the header received by the downstream service will have `worker-1` and `worker-2` as value.
+If all is working, the header received by the backend service will have `worker-1` and `worker-2` as value.

 ```sh
 curl 'http://api.oto.tools:8080'